rollup/plugins/packages/node-resolve/README.md

 Type: `String`<br>
 Default: `'/'`

-Lock the module search in this path (like a chroot).
+Locks the module search within specified path (e.g. chroot).
 Modules defined outside this path will be marked as external.

 ### `mainFields`